Selling the OC

 Selling the OC is an American reality television series created for Netflix by Adam DiVello.
 It is the third series in the Selling Sunset franchise, and a direct spin-off of the original series.
 It revolves around the Oppenheim Group, a high-end real estate brokerage firm in the Orange County, California area (with offices in West Hollywood, Newport Beach and the La Jolla neighborhood of San Diego), and follows a group of agents as they navigate their personal and professional lives.

 The first season premiered with eight episodes on August 24, 2022.
 The show was renewed for a second and third season on January 18, 2023.
 The second season premiered on September 8, 2023.
 The third season premiered on May 3, 2024.
 The show was renewed for a fourth season in January 2025 which premiered on November 12, 2025.
+In April 2026, the show was reported to have been put on an indefinite hiatus.